MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-04-tlol-part-4-exploring-the-literature.markdown

 using reinforcement learning.
-This was crucial to the success of AlphaStar, whereby the authors said that using a purely RL approach would have taken the system too long to converge on the fundamentals of the game, such as how to utilise units to perform basic actions, basic macro and other fundamental skills which Starcraft players use to play the game.
+This was crucial to the success of AlphaStar, whereby the authors said that using a purely RL approach would have taken the system too long to converge on the fundamentals of the game, such as how to utilise units to perform basic actions, basic macro and other fundamental skills.
 Further motivation comes from how a pure supervised learning approach <!-- Fill in with reference to Super Smash Bros SL system--> was able to produce a human level Super Smash Bro's AI system.

 The paper suggests modeling the problem of which action the agent should take next as a hierarchical multi-class classification problem.
-This is done by modelling each observation as a multi-view intent label to model the players macro strategy and hierarchical action labels are used for modeling micromanagement.
+This is done by modelling each observation as a multi-view intent label to model the players macro strategy and hierarchical action labels for modeling micromanagement.

 <!-- put in example image here of the macro and micro hierarchical labelling-->